adhamgoudaa/votingsystem/README.md

 ---

 ## Troubleshooting
-- If you see "not a contract" errors, check that `.env.local` has the correct contract address.
+- If you see "not a contract" errors, check that the deployment script ran successfully and created the `.env.local` file.
-- Always restart the frontend after changing `.env.local`.
+- Always restart the frontend after the deployment script completes.
 - Make sure the Hardhat node is running before deploying or using the frontend.

 ---